-20 Best Lesbian Shows on Netflix | Top LGBTQ Netflix Series (2021) - Cinemaholic
+30 Best LGBTQ TV Series on Netflix (Oct 2023)

 8. Gypsy (2017)

 ‘Gypsy’ stars Naomi Watts as a psychiatrist named Jean Holloway.
 She is married and has a child, but she wants to break free from the mundane cycle her life has been caught up in and wants to do something exciting.
-Her patients become the source of great stories for her and she decides to take her job one step further.
+Her patients become the source of great stories for her, and she decides to take her job one step further.
 She begins to indulge herself in their lives under an alias.
-Her life becomes a bit too exciting when she falls for one of her patients’ ex-girlfriend.
+Her life becomes a bit too exciting when she falls for one of her patients’ ex-girlfriends.

 7. Everything Sucks!
 (2018)

 If the title of this show is the tagline of your life’s story, then you should head over to the comedy section of Netflix.
-There are some great sitcoms that’ll make your day, and ‘Everything Sucks!’ is one of them.
-Boring is a small town in Oregon and this is where the story of this show is set.
+Some great sitcoms make your day, and ‘Everything Sucks!’ is one of them.
+Boring is a small town in Oregon, and this is where the story of this show is set.
 At the center of it are two social outcasts who try to do something radical — making a film about the school.
 This becomes the premise for further struggles in love and personal lives.
 One of the boys falls in love with the principal’s daughter, Kate.
-She is a great character because, through her, we see someone exploring their sexuality and checking out all options, making sure they know who they are, before settling on anything.
+She is a great character because, through her, we see someone exploring their sexuality and checking out all options, making sure they know who they are before settling on anything.

 6. Sense8 (2015 – 2018)

 ‘Sense8’ follows the story of a group of people who discover that they are mentally and emotionally linked to each other.
 Through this connection, they can share all that they know.
 However, they don’t know the reason behind this ability.
 The show is praised for using all of its main characters to add some diversity to its cast.
 By setting them in different parts of the world, it uses their storylines to highlight the problems in different sections and communities of the world.
-One of the eight “sensates”, as they grow to call themselves, is Nomi Marks.
+One of the eight “sensates,” as they grow to call themselves, is Nomi Marks.
 Nomi is a transgender person who is a hacktivist living in San Francisco.
 She is shown as a strong and determined character and will easily become your favorite of all.

 5. Eastsiders (2012 -)

 Set in Los Angeles, ‘Eastsiders’ follows the story of a gay couple who tries to set right the dynamics of their relationship.
 Cal and Thom have been together for four years, but it becomes difficult to keep it running when Cal discovers that Thom has been cheating on him with someone else.
-Furious and heartbroken, he decides not to break-up with Thom because he loves him too much for that, but agrees with himself that payback is in order.
+Furious and heartbroken, he decides not to break up with Thom because he loves him too much for that, but agrees with himself that payback is in order.
 Thus, a series of infidel affairs and the unhampered use of drugs leads them down a very difficult path.
-Apart from them, Kathy, Cal’s best friend, also comes to the limelight, from time to time.
+Apart from them, Kathy, Cal’s best friend, also comes to the limelight from time to time.

 ‘Sex Education’ is a romantic comedy that premiered this year on Netflix and became a popular watch.
-While most of its focus lies on the sex lives of the teenagers, there is the representation of the LGBTQ+ community that it handles very well, brutally well, in fact.
-Otis’s best friend, Eric, is portrayed as a black gay teen, coming from a religious family.
+While most of its focus lies on the sex lives of teenagers, there is the representation of the LGBTQ+ community that it handles very well, brutally well.
+Otis’s best friend, Eric, is portrayed as a black gay teen coming from a religious family.
 Throughout the whole season, Eric goes through a very difficult time and struggles with accepting his identity.
-His character goes through a major developmental arc and, glad to say, the season ends on a very high note for him.
+His character goes through a major developmental arc, and, glad to say that the season ends on a very high note for him.
 Eric is a great character, perhaps even the best in the show, and everyone can learn a thing or two from him, no matter what their sexuality.

 3. Queer Eye (2018 – )

-Everyone needs a break from life, every now and then.
-And a make-over is a great way to implement something new, stir things up a bit and keep it exciting.
-However, most people don’t get the time to channel that side of theirs and end up leading morose lives.
-The Fab Five were brought back for this very reason, for helping people change their life.
+Everyone needs a break from life every now and then.
+A makeover is a great way to implement something new, stir things up a bit, and keep it exciting.
+However, most people don’t get the time to channel that side of themselves and end up leading morose lives.
+The Fab Five were brought back for this very reason: to help people change their lives.
 In every episode, a person is nominated.
-This person could need help with anything, to prepare themselves for a first date or needing a confidence boost for their upcoming interviews.
+This person could need help with anything to prepare themselves for a first date or need a confidence boost for their upcoming interviews.
 When the Fab Five are done with you, you’ll not be the same person again.

 Read More: Best Supernatural Shows on Netflix